jordy-twisk/SSP/README.md

 <<<<<<< HEAD
 ### Friday 1 November | Quick Notes
-- [] SQL injection in UserService.cs
+- [CHECK] SQL injection in UserService.cs
 - [] Finalize the MessageService.cs
-- [] Generalize file structuur in every Controller and Service
+- [ONLY FOR StudentSERVICE] Generalize file structuur in every Controller and Service
 - [] Structure and relations in the database
 - [] Transport generic methods to external files
-- [] Update yaml
+- [CHECK] Update yaml
 - [] Delete unnecessary files
 =======
 ---